elsammak/Weather/README.md

 The structure of this project is MVVM:-
 ![Alt text](https://github.com/elsammak/Weather/blob/master/Weather/Walking_skeleton.png "Walking Skeleton").

-For case of any other UIViewController needed:-
+For case of any other module needed to be added:-

 1. Subclass `AbstractViewController`.
 2. Create a new viewModel class which inherits from `AbstractViewModel`.